sashperso/satellite-hc/README.md

 We are open to contributions.
 We need designers who can identify problems, suggest improvements or features, and co-create solutions with engineers.
 Please reach out to any of the contributors if you're interested in helping out! :-)

 ## Contributors
+Authors:
+- Sasha Personeni
+- Maurice Burrows
+- Dane Butler
+- Andrew Spurrier
+- Elise Elkerton

-Project Owner - Sasha Personeni spersone@redhat.com
+Project Owner: Sasha Personeni spersone@redhat.com

-Maintainer - Elise Elkerton eelkerto@redhat.com
+Maintainer: Elise Elkerton eelkerto@redhat.com